orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/13/happy-feet-from-ssk.md

-From the recreation club of the Spastics Society School ([Spastics Society of Karnataka](http://www.spasticssocietyofkarnataka.org)), we are going to **Happy
-Feet** this morning at Inox.
-Hope to have a good time.
+From the Recreation Club of the Spastics Society School ([Spastics Society of Karnataka](http://www.spasticssocietyofkarnataka.org)), we are heading to **Happy Feet** this morning at Inox.
+I hope we have a great time.